Bingata

 Bingata (紅型) is a traditional stencilled resist dyeing technique originating in Okinawa Prefecture.
 Bingata typically features a busy pattern of repeating nature motifs such as fish, flowers and fauna in a number of bright colours.
 Bingata is worn during traditional Ryukyuan festivals and traditional arts performances.

 Bingata dates from the Ryūkyū Kingdom period (14th century), when the island of Okinawa experienced an influx of foreign goods and manufacturing techniques.
 It is believed to have developed as a synthesis of Indian, Chinese, and Javanese dyeing processes.

-Terminology

-The term (紅型, bingata) was noted in the early 20th century Okinawan usage by Dr. Yoshitaro Kamakura, a Japanese scholar, to refer to painting with dyes.
-Bingata was then defined by Kamakura after he had studied the ancient records as connoting cochineal red with cinnabar, which was imported from Fujian, China.
-Cinnabar red is the most important colour in the production of bingata.
-Kamakura then concluded that the terminology of "applying bin" eventually began to refer to the colouring of cloth in general, including cochineal, yellow, indigo, and black dyes, which were applied on fabric over a rice-paste resist.